ing-bank/sparse_dot_topn/README.md

 Comparing very large feature vectors and picking the best matches, in practice often results in performing a sparse matrix multiplication followed by selecting the top-n multiplication results.
 In this package, we implement a customized Cython function for this purpose.
 When comparing our Cythonic approach to doing the same use with SciPy and NumPy functions, **our approach improves the speed by about 40% and reduces memory consumption.**

 This package is made by ING Wholesale Banking Advanced Analytics team.
-This [blog](https://medium.com/@ingwbaa/https-medium-com-ingwbaa-boosting-selection-of-the-most-similar-entities-in-large-scale-datasets-450b3242e618) explains how we implement it.
+This [blog](https://medium.com/@ingwbaa/https-medium-com-ingwbaa-boosting-selection-of-the-most-similar-entities-in-large-scale-datasets-450b3242e618) or this [blog](https://www.sun-analytics.nl/posts/2017-07-26-boosting-selection-of-most-similar-entities-in-large-scale-datasets/) explains how we implement it.

 ## Example
 ``` python